MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing.md

 -   *Quantity allocation problems*

-### Setup options and allocation

->   You can allocate order, fulfillment order, and invoice documents using
->   several methods—by line item, by document or batch, or none.
-The allocation
->   options you select when setting up document IDs determine how item
->   quantities will be allocated during transaction entry.

->   **Line item**

->   When you allocate by line item, quantities are reserved in inventory when
->   you enter the item and item quantity in the Sales Transaction Entry window.
->   You must handle each quantity shortage as it arises.

->   **Document/Batch**

->   Allocating by document/batch allows for faster data entry because the
->   quantity available isn’t checked as the items are entered in the Sales
->   Transaction Entry window.
-When you allocate by document or batch, the
->   quantities aren‘t set aside in inventory for the line items and the quantity
->   available isn’t checked for shortages until you allocate the entire document
->   or batch.

->   When you allocate item quantities for a document, each item on the document
->   is checked for the quantity available.
-If there is a shortage, you can
->   select a quantity shortage option for each item.

->   When you allocate item quantities for an entire batch, you can select a
->   quantity shortage option that will be used for all quantity shortages in the
->   batch.

->   If documents are set up to be allocated by document or batch, additional
->   items entered on the document after you have allocated the document will be
->   allocated by line, and you must address quantity shortages as they arise.

-*If you’re entering a repeating order, you must allocate by document/batch.*

->   **None**

->   You can choose not to allocate items on orders.
-Item quantities will be
->   allocated according to the selection you make when you transfer the order to
->   an invoice.
-Quantity shortages are addressed based on the allocation option
->   selected for the invoice ID used.

->   For more information about setup options, see *Setting up orders* or
->   *Setting up invoices*.
-For more information about allocating items, see
->   *Allocating by line item* or *Allocating items by document or batch*.

-### Quantity shortage indicators

->   If there is a quantity shortage and allocation is unsuccessful, an icon
->   appears on the quantity field.
-When the icon appears, the Quantity Alert
->   button will become available.

->   **Quantity Alert icon**

->   The quantity alert icon appears next to a quantity field, indicating that
->   allocation has been attempted but the quantity entered for the item is
->   greater than the quantity that was successfully allocated.
-The Quantity
->   Alert icon will also appear if you selected None as the default quantity
->   shortage option and allocation is unsuccessful.

->   **Quantity Alert button**

->   The Quantity Alert button opens the Sales Quantity Shortage Options window,
->   where you can select quantity shortage options such as selling the balance,
->   overriding the shortage or back ordering the balance.

->   If you’re working with a kit item, this button opens the Sales Kit Options
->   window, where you can attempt allocation again, substitute components, or
->   decrease component quantities.

-### Quantity shortage options

->   Depending on how Sales Order Processing was configured, you may be able to
->   enter a quantity greater than the quantity that’s available in inventory.
->   Item quantities are checked when an item is allocated.
-If there is a
->   quantity shortage, the Sales Quantity Shortage Options window will open and
->   you can select how to treat the quantity shortage.
-You can select from the
->   following options.

->   **Sell Balance** The quantity available in inventory for the site will be
->   allocated to the document.
-For example, if you entered 5 for the quantity
->   ordered on a sales order but have 3 available in inventory, the quantity
->   ordered and the quantity invoiced for the item is set to 3.
-The quantity
->   available in inventory for the item will be zero.

->   **Override Shortage** The shortage will be ignored and the entire quantity
->   will be sold.
+#### Setup options and allocation

+You can allocate order, fulfillment order, and invoice documents using several methods—by line item, by document or batch, or none.
+The allocation options you select when setting up document IDs determine how item quantities will be allocated during transaction entry.

+- **Line item**

+    When you allocate by line item, quantities are reserved in inventory when you enter the item and item quantity in the Sales Transaction Entry window.
+You must handle each quantity shortage as it arises.

+- **Document/Batch**

+    Allocating by document/batch allows for faster data entry because the quantity available isn’t checked as the items are entered in the Sales Transaction Entry window.
+When you allocate by document or batch, the quantities aren‘t set aside in inventory for the line items and the quantity available isn’t checked for shortages until you allocate the entire document or batch.

+    When you allocate item quantities for a document, each item on the document is checked for the quantity available.
+If there is a shortage, you can select a quantity shortage option for each item.

+    When you allocate item quantities for an entire batch, you can select a quantity shortage option that will be used for all quantity shortages in the batch.

+    If documents are set up to be allocated by document or batch, additional items entered on the document after you have allocated the document will be allocated by line, and you must address quantity shortages as they arise.

+    > [!NOTE]
+    > If you’re entering a repeating order, you must allocate by document/batch.

+- **None**

+    You can choose not to allocate items on orders.
+Item quantities will be allocated according to the selection you make when you transfer the order to an invoice.
+Quantity shortages are addressed based on the allocation option selected for the invoice ID used.

+For more information about setup options, see *Setting up orders* or *Setting up invoices*.
+For more information about allocating items, see *Allocating by line item* or *Allocating items by document or batch*.

+#### Quantity shortage indicators

+If there is a quantity shortage and allocation is unsuccessful, an icon appears on the quantity field.
+When the icon appears, the Quantity Alert button will become available.

+- **Quantity Alert icon**

+    The quantity alert icon appears next to a quantity field, indicating that allocation has been attempted but the quantity entered for the item is greater than the quantity that was successfully allocated.
+The Quantity Alert icon will also appear if you selected None as the default quantity shortage option and allocation is unsuccessful.

+- **Quantity Alert button**

+    The Quantity Alert button opens the Sales Quantity Shortage Options window, where you can select quantity shortage options such as selling the balance, overriding the shortage or back ordering the balance.

+    If you’re working with a kit item, this button opens the Sales Kit Options window, where you can attempt allocation again, substitute components, or decrease component quantities.

+#### Quantity shortage options

+Depending on how Sales Order Processing was configured, you may be able to enter a quantity greater than the quantity that’s available in inventory.
+Item quantities are checked when an item is allocated.
+If there is a quantity shortage, the Sales Quantity Shortage Options window will open and you can select how to treat the quantity shortage.
+You can select from the following options.

+- **Sell Balance** The quantity available in inventory for the site will be allocated to the document.
+For example, if you entered 5 for the quantity ordered on a sales order but have 3 available in inventory, the quantity ordered and the quantity invoiced for the item is set to 3.
+The quantity available in inventory for the item will be zero.

+- **Override Shortage** The shortage will be ignored and the entire quantity will be sold.
 The quantity available in inventory will be negative.
-This
->   option isn’t available if you are selling discontinued items.
+This option isn’t available if you are selling discontinued items.

+    > [!IMPORTANT]
->   *You shouldn’t override a shortage on an item that is tracked by serial or
->   lot numbers.
-Your inventory will be overstated when the quantity is
+    > You shouldn’t override a shortage on an item that is tracked by serial or lot numbers.
+Your inventory will be overstated when the quantity is replenished.
->   replenished.*

->   **Back Order All** The entire quantity will appear in the Quantity to Back
->   Order field.
-To create the back order document, you must transfer the
->   document to a back order.
+- **Back Order All** The entire quantity will appear in the Quantity to Back Order field.
+To create the back order document, you must transfer the document to a back order.

->   Depending on how Purchase Order Processing is set up, you may be able to
->   link back-ordered quantities on sales documents to existing purchase order
->   line items with uncommitted quantities.
+    Depending on how Purchase Order Processing is set up, you may be able to link back-ordered quantities on sales documents to existing purchase order line items with uncommitted quantities.

->   For more information about setting up Purchase Order Processing, see the
->   Purchase Order Processing documentation.
+    For more information about setting up Purchase Order Processing, see the Purchase Order Processing documentation.

->   **Back Order Balance** The quantity shortage will appear in the Quantity to
->   Back Order field and the quantity you have available will be sold.
-To create
->   the back order document, you must transfer the document to a back order.
+- **Back Order Balance** The quantity shortage will appear in the Quantity to Back Order field and the quantity you have available will be sold.
+To create the back order document, you must transfer the document to a back order.

+    > [!NOTE]
->   *The Back Order All and Back Order Balance options won*’*t be available for
->   the item if the item isn*’*t marked to allow back orders.
-To mark this
->   option, choose Inventory \>\> Cards \>\> Items \>\> Options.*
+    >The Back Order All and Back Order Balance options are not available for the item if the item isn not marked to allow back orders.
+To mark this option, choose Inventory \>\> Cards \>\> Items \>\> Options.

->   Depending on how Purchase Order Processing is set up, you may be able to
->   link back-ordered quantities on sales documents to existing purchase order
->   line items with uncommitted quantities.
+    Depending on how Purchase Order Processing is set up, you may be able to link back-ordered quantities on sales documents to existing purchase order line items with uncommitted quantities.

->   **Cancel All** The entire quantity for the item will be canceled.
+- **Cancel All** The entire quantity for the item will be canceled.

->   **Cancel Balance** The quantity shortage amount will be canceled and the
->   quantity you have available at the site will be sold.
-For example, if you
->   entered 5 for the quantity ordered for an item but have 3 available in
->   inventory, the quantity ordered remains at 5, the quantity invoiced is set
->   to 3, the quantity canceled is set to 2.
+- **Cancel Balance** The quantity shortage amount will be canceled and the quantity you have available at the site will be sold.
+For example, if you entered 5 for the quantity ordered for an item but have 3 available in inventory, the quantity ordered remains at 5, the quantity invoiced is set to 3, the quantity canceled is set to 2.

->   **Distribute** When you select Distribute and close the Sales Quantity
->   Shortage Options window, the Sales Item Quantity Distribution Entry window
->   opens.
-In this window, you can substitute items and sell items from another
->   site.
-For more information, see *Selling an item from another site* on page
->   132 or *Substituting an item* on page 133.
+- **Distribute** When you select Distribute and close the Sales Quantity Shortage Options window, the Sales Item Quantity Distribution Entry window opens.
+In this window, you can substitute items and sell items from another site.
+For more information, see *Selling an item from another site* on page 132 or *Substituting an item* on page 133.

->   If you’re using extended pricing and you choose to distribute the shortage,
->   and if a promotion exists for the item and quantity you entered, the
->   Promotion Alert window will open, where you can accept or reject the
->   promotion.
-If the promotion is for a free item, the Promotion Alert window
->   will not open.
+If you’re using extended pricing and you choose to distribute the shortage, and if a promotion exists for the item and quantity you entered, the Promotion Alert window will open, where you can accept or reject the promotion.
+If the promotion is for a free item, the Promotion Alert window will not open.

->   The Distribute option appears in the Sales Quantity Shortage Options window
->   only if one of the following conditions is true.
+The Distribute option appears in the Sales Quantity Shortage Options window only if one of the following conditions is true.

 -   The item is not a kit or a kit component.